Thailand's airlines resist price war despite rising operational costs

 Thailand’s airlines resist price war despite rising operational costs

 Suttipong explained that it is a common practice for airlines to transfer substantial training costs to pilots, rather than bearing the expense themselves.
-Puttipong, who also serves as president of Bangkok Airways, disclosed that the training cost for each pilot commences at 2.5 million baht (US$ 71,210).
+Puttipong, who also serves as president of Bangkok Airways, disclosed that the training cost for each pilot starts at 2.5 million baht.

 He confirmed that Bangkok Airways would not implement this scheme.
 However, he suggested that other airlines contemplating a fleet change might have to consider this approach due to the high costs of absorbing training expenses for all pilots.